 - For affordable accommodation, I highly recommend using Airbnb.
 There are many nice apartments available and they will be much cheaper than hotels.
 I found very nice places in both Tokyo and Okinawa during my stay.
 You can get $25 of free Airbnb credit using this link.

 - I highly recommend purchasing travel insurance for Japan.
 Travel in Japan is not dangerous but it is a very expensive country and in the event of an accident you do not want to be left with the bill.
-I recommend using World Nomads.
-They offer very affordable coverage in Japan with generous limits and it’s super simple – you can literally be covered within two minutes.
-I use them often.
+For a beginner’s guide to travel insurance, why you need it and where to buy it, check out my post Travel Insurance 101: Everything You Need To Know.